Uncover a Multi-Generational Legacy

 The Plunge's Rise To Fame

-In 1940, it was obvious that salt water was no longer a viable option for the pool.
-Fresh water was the brought in and the plunge became the largest indoor heated pool in Southern California at 12,000 square feet.
+In 1940, it was obvious that salt water was no longer viable for our pool.
+Fresh water was brought in as a replacement, and The Plunge soon became the largest indoor heated pool in Southern California at 12,000 square feet.

 a large metal structure